JosephRullo/Domain-Name-System-DNS-/README.md

 <p>
 <br>
 <br>
+<h2>Important Note</h2>

-For the demonstration below I will use Active Directory that was installed in a Microsoft Azure Virtual Machine running Windows 2022 Sever and it's Client running Windows 10.
+For the demonstration below I will use Active Directory that was installed in a Microsoft Azure Virtual Machine running Windows 2022 Sever and it's Client running Windows 10 on another VM.
 After joining the Client to the Domain Controller I will login as the Administrator on both VM's to continue with the lab.
 For a full walkthrough on how to install and configure Active Directory and Azure VM's please view my previous tutorials by clicking on these links:
 <p> https://github.com/JosephRullo/Configuring-Active-Directory-within-Azure-VMs/blob/main/README.md</p>
 <p> https://github.com/JosephRullo/Azure-Virtual-Machines-and-Networking/blob/main/README.md</p>
 <p>